DiegoWearden/gd3ds/README.md

 # Geometry Dash for the 3DS

-This is a WIP Port of the popular mobile game Geometry Dash by RobTop for the Nintendo 3DS.
+This is a demake of the popular mobile game Geometry Dash by RobTop for the Nintendo 3DS.

 Geometry Dash and its respective resources are by RobTop Games.
 <img width="1460" height="480" alt="imagen" src="https://github.com/user-attachments/assets/631a3a8b-1750-4f18-b534-9b7ce75e6746" />